!We embrace equality, diversity, and inclusiveness in our lab!

 I am humbled by the emails I receive from potential applicants describing their research passion and inquiring whether I would consider their applications.
 It has also come to my attention that applicants may seek my thoughts on their research proposals.
 While I am always eager to get to know passionate students, it is beyond my capacity to respond to all your emails individually and review your proposals.
 Hence, I would like to make a general statement here.

-It is NOT necessary to send me an inquiry email, as we review each application holistically.
-However, if you do want to send an email, please direct it to frances.jin@hku.hk and only include the following information: 1) your research interest(s) and 2) methodological background.
+It is NOT encouraged to send me an inquiry email, as we review each application holistically.
+However, if you have a good reason to send an email, please direct it to frances.jin@hku.hk and only include the following information: 1) the reason that this email is necessary, 2) your research interest(s), and 3) methodological background.
 Additionally, please attach your CV.
 Interviews will be scheduled for shortlisted candidates, during which individuals will have the opportunity to learn about our lab culture and my mentorship style.

 I will NOT respond to emails seeking my opinions on research proposals, and I will NOT review and provide personal feedback on research proposals before they are submitted to the HKU portal.